The Emerald Isle

 Uncover Ireland's many charms on this intimate exploration of a country steeped in history and rich in culture.

 WHAT OUR TRAVELERS SAY

 What a great overview of Ireland's political and religious history, its music, literature and arts.
 With the small group size, everyone is included in the lectures, activities and experiences.
 Wonderful adventure!”

 My first experience with Smithsonian was beyond all my expectations!
 I look forward to being a regular traveler with the Smithsonian!”

-Smithsonian Journeys Expert Christopher Griffin hails from the West of Ireland and studied at Trinity College and University College in Dublin, where earned a first-class Master’s in Anglo-Irish Studies.
+Smithsonian Journeys Expert Christopher Griffin hails from the West of Ireland and studied at Trinity College and University College in Dublin, where he earned a Master of Arts degree in Anglo-Irish Studies.
 He taught many courses relevant to this travel program during his 28 years as a professor of humanities in Washington, D.C.
 His courses have involved much pre-history, history and other aspects of civilization and cultures.
-Also, for more than seven years, Christopher has been a lecturer in English at The George Washington University, where he teaches poetry, drama, and fiction.
-He has been a study leader on several Smithsonian Journeys tours, including “The Emerald Isle” and a transatlantic cruise.
+For more than seven years, Christopher has been a lecturer in English at The George Washington University, where he teaches poetry, drama, and fiction.
+He has led several Smithsonian Journeys tours, including “The Emerald Isle” and transatlantic cruises.